paparazzi/esp8266_udp_firmware/README.md

 # About

-With this firmware, you can use an ESP8266 WiFi module for telemetry icw a UAS that runs Paparazzi autopilot code.
+With this firmware, you can use an ESP8266 WiFi module for telemetry icw an UAS that runs Paparazzi autopilot code.
 To connect there are two option.
-The frist is that the module can work as a client that connects to a Hotspot.
+The first is that the module can work as a client that connects to a Hotspot.
 For example, you can have the ESP module connect to the a same router as your computer.
-The second option is to set it up as a Router itself, then just connect your PC to this module, just select SSID you gave it.
+The second option is to set it up as a Router itself, then just connect your groundstation PC to this module.

 # BOM